limejuce/cc-creative-guide/docs/things/plugins.md

 A plugin for the plot system.
 It's the successor of PlotMe.

 3. WorldEdit
 A plugin to edit your world easily.
 You have known this already.
+See [WorldEdit](worldedit.md)

 4. Votifier
 A plugin to listen to votes, so you can get a reward for voting.